A fusion learning method to subgroup analysis of Alzheimer's disease: Model

-where $\left \{ t_{ij}, j=1,\cdots,m_i \right \}$ are the distinct time points that the measurements of the $i$th subject are taken and $ Y_{ij}$ is the observed response for the $i$th subject at time $\ t_{ij}$.
-Our goal is to understand how the change of trajectories may differ across individual subjects.
+{ {In a longitudinal study, subjects are usually measured repeatedly over a time period.
+Suppose the data consist of $ \left(Y_i(t_{ij}), t_{ij} \right), i=1,\dots,n, j=1, \dots, m_i$, where $\left \{ t_{ij}, j=1, \dots, m_i \right \}$ are the distinct time points that the measurements of the $i$th subject are taken, and $ Y_{i}(t_{ij})$ is the observed response for the $i$th subject at time $\ t_{ij}$.
+Our goal of this article is to understand how the change of trajectories may differ across individual subjects.
+To study the longitudinal trajectories of the $i$th subject, we consider the subject-specific nonparametric regression model: